History of the Shakespeare authorship question: Non-English candidates

 Some suggestions do not necessarily imply a secret author, but an alternative life-history for Shakespeare himself.
 These overlap with or merge into alternative-author models.
 An example is the claim that he was an Arab whose real name was "Sheikh Zubayr".
 This was first proposed in the 19th century as a joke by Ahmad Faris al-Shidyaq, but developed seriously by Iraqi writer Safa Khulusi in the 1960s.
 It was later endorsed by Muammar Gaddafi.
 Such claims for a non-English origin for Shakespeare were linked to the expansion of his influence and popularity globally.
 Claimants have been detected in other countries, and he has even figured as a "contested heirloom", appropriated to various competing national or ethnic identities.

 His Englishness was first disputed in the wake of the Romantic "Shakespeare mania" (Shakespearomanie) that swept Germany, and led to assertions of his Nordic character, and to claims that he was essentially German.
 However, no alternative German candidate was proposed.
 Instead Shakespeare of Stratford himself was identified as racially and culturally Germanic.
 The claim that Shakespeare was German was particularly stressed during World War I, and was later ridiculed in British propaganda.
 The meme resurfaced in anti-Nazi propaganda later.
 Nazi views of his Germanic identity were ambivalent.
 Gustav Plessow's 1937 racial analysis ostensibly demonstrated that "the Nordic element in Shakespeare was in fact predominant, though not quite without alien admixtures: the virtues of his perfect Nordic forehead were somewhat marred by Mediterranean eyes and hair and a chin of doubtful origin."

 As early as 1897, George Newcomen had suggested Shakespeare was an Irishman, a certain Patrick O'Toole of Ennis.
 Thomas Fingal Healy, writing for The American Mercury in 1940, picked up the idea, claiming that many of the plays draw on Irish folklore.
 Shakespeare was forced to conceal his Irish background because the Irish were considered a "rebel race" by Queen Elizabeth.
 Healy found numerous references in the text of Hamlet to clothes which, he thought, showed that the Dane was based on a legendary Irish tailor called Howndale.
-The distinguished Meath historian Elizabeth Hickey writing under the pen name of Basil Iske, claimed in 1978 that she had identified the Irish Shakespeare as the rebel and adventurer William Nugent.
+The distinguished County Meath historian Elizabeth Hickey writing under the pen name of Basil Iske, claimed in 1978 that she had identified the Irish Shakespeare as the rebel and adventurer William Nugent.
 She asserted that there were numerous distinctively Irish idioms in Shakespeare's work.

 Sigmund Freud, before adopting the Edward de Vere identification, toyed with the notion that Shakespeare may not have been English, a doubt strengthened in 1908 after he believed he had detected Latin features in the Chandos portrait.
 On the basis of a suggestion by a Professor Gentilli of Nervi, Freud came to suspect that Shakespeare was of French descent, and his name a corruption of "Jacques Pierre".